 Mentoring colleagues;

-Participation in traditional academic functions such as convocation and commencement activities, student outreach activities, etc;
+Participation in traditional academic functions such as convocation and commencement activities, student outreach activities, etc.;

 Participation in group projects directed toward department, college/school and university goals;

 Contributions to the community-at-large such as organizational leadership and presentations, as well as other relevant participation in groups serving the public interest.
 Community service contributions that relate directly to one’s discipline or position will be given greater weight.